Velocidex/SysmonForLinux/README.md

 2. A new command like option "-json" allows events to be written in JSON since this is the 21st century and XML is so quaint.

-The updated service file contains both these option.
-Once the service is installed simple read from the unix domain socket and events will be sent in JSONL format, eg:
+The updated service file contains both these options.
+Once the service is installed simply read from the unix domain socket and events will be sent in JSONL format, eg:

 ```